-NOTE: Excludes long-term leaves, co-ops, seasonal and temporary employees.
-Turnover totaled 11% in 2018.
-Turnover figures do not include employees layoffs that addressed redundancies following our early 2018 acquisition of the phosphate and potash operations of Vale, SA.
+NOTE: Figures exclude one employee from China from an unknown age and gender category.
+Excludes long-term leaves, co-ops, seasonal and temporary employees.
+Turnover totaled 12% in 2019.

-401-2 Benefits provided to full-time employees that are not provided to temporary or parttime employees, by significant locations of operation
+401-2 Benefits provided to full-time employees that are not provided to temporary or part- time employees, by significant locations of operation

 Mosaic provides competitive compensation and bonus opportunities for jobs in all disciplines and geographic markets based on company and individual performance.
 Additionally, Mosaic contributes toward retirement income benefits, which may include defined-benefit pension plans, defined-contribution plans or other supplemental retirement plans across our locations and countries.
-The majority of administrative, insurance and other costs associated with Mosaic-sponsored health and welfare plans is borne by us.
+The majority of administrative, insurance and other costs associated with Mosaic- sponsored health and welfare plans is borne by us.
 Participation in the retirement plans is automatic in the United States and Canada.
 The defined-contribution plan is open to all, but it is not mandatory to participate.

 TYPE OF BENEFIT UNITED STATES CANADA BRAZIL PARAGUAY INDIA CHINA

-Health Care • • • • • •
+Health Care ٠ ٠ ٠ ٠ • ٠

-Life Insurance • • • • • •
+Life Insurance ٠ ٠ ٠ ٠ • ٠

-AD&D Insurance • • • •
+AD&D Insurance ٠ ٠ • ٠

-Disability Coverage • • • • • •
+Disability Coverage ٠ • ٠ ٠ ٠ ٠

-Employee Assistance Program • • • • • •
+Employee Assistance Program ٠ • ٠ ٠ ٠

-Defined-benefit Pension Plan • • • •
+Defined-benefit Pension Plan ٠ ٠ ٠ •

-Defined-contribution Savings Plan • • • •
+Defined-contribution Savings Plan ٠ ٠ ٠ ٠

-Annual Profit Sharing • • • • • •
+Annual Profit Sharing ٠ ٠ ٠ ٠ • •

-Maternity Leave • • • • • •
+Maternity Leave ٠ ٠ ٠ ٠ • •

-Paternity Leave • • • • • •
+Paternity Leave ٠ ٠ ٠ ٠ ٠ ٠

+Family Leave ٠ ٠

-Sickness Leave • • • • • •
+Sickness Leave ٠ ٠ ٠ ٠ • ٠

-Deferred Bonus and Deferred Pay • •
+Deferred Bonus and Deferred Pay ٠ ٠

-Long-term Incentives • • • • • •
+Long-term Incentives ٠ ٠ ٠ ٠ ٠ ٠

-Stock Ownership •
+Stock Ownership ٠ ٠

-Relocation Assistance • • • • • •
+Relocation Assistance ٠ ٠ ٠ ٠ ٠ ٠

-Flex Time Program • • • •
+Flex Time Program ٠ • ٠ •

-Formal Wellness Programs • • • •
+Formal Wellness Programs ٠ ٠ ٠ ٠

-Tuition Assistance/Education • • • • • •
+Tuition Assistance/Education ٠ ٠ ٠ • • •

-Telecommute Program •
+Telecommute Program • •

-EMPLOYEE BENEFITS ( $\bullet$ = YES)
+EMPLOYEE BENEFITS (• = YES)

 \In most countries maternity and paternity leave are offered in accordance with applicable law.
-Mosaic provides additional paternity leave in India; additional maternity leave in Brazil; and, as of 2018, offers additional parental leave (maternity and paternity) in the United States.
+Mosaic provides additional paternity leave in India; additional maternity leave in Brazil; and, as of 2018, offers additional parental leave (maternity and paternity) in the United States. \\Formal Wellness Program includes benefits such as biometric screenings, on-site fitness facilities and mother's milk shipping.
+Individual wellness benefits vary by country.